Pope John XXIII: Cardinal

 On 12 January 1953, he was appointed Patriarch of Venice and raised to the rank of Cardinal-Priest of Santa Prisca by Pope Pius XII.
 Before departing Paris he invited to dinner the eight men who had served as prime minister during Roncalli's term as nuncio.
 Roncalli left France for Venice on 23 February 1953, stopping briefly in Milan and then to Rome.
 On 15 March 1953, he took possession of his new diocese in Venice.
 As a sign of his esteem, the President of France, Vincent Auriol, claimed the ancient privilege possessed by French monarchs and bestowed the red biretta on Roncalli at a ceremony in the Élysée Palace.
-It was around this time that he, with the aid of Monsignor Bruno Heim, formed his coat of arms with a lion of Saint Mark on a white ground.
+It was around this time that he, with the aid of Bruno Heim, formed his coat of arms with a lion of Saint Mark on a white ground.
 Auriol also awarded Roncalli three months later with the award of Commander of the Legion of Honour.

 Roncalli decided to live on the second floor of the residence reserved for the patriarch, choosing not to live in the first-floor room once resided in by Giuseppe Melchiorre Sarto, who later became Pope Pius X. On 29 May 1954, the late Pius X was canonized, and Roncalli ensured that the late pontiff's patriarchal room was remodeled into a 1903 (the year of the new saint's papal election) look in his honor.
 With Pius X's few surviving relatives, Roncalli celebrated a Mass in his honor.

-His sister Ancilla would soon be diagnosed with stomach cancer in the early 1950s.
-Roncalli's last letter to her was dated 8 November 1953 where he promised to visit her within the next week.
-He could not keep that promise, as Ancilla died on 11 November 1953 at the time when he was consecrating a new church in Venice.
-He attended her funeral back in his hometown.
+His sister Ancilla was diagnosed with stomach cancer in the early 1950s.
+In Roncalli's last letter to her, dated 8 November 1953, he promised to visit her within the next week.
+He could not keep that promise, as Ancilla died on 11 November while he was consecrating a new church in Venice.
+He attended her funeral in his hometown.
 In his will around this time, he mentioned that he wished to be buried in the crypt of St Mark's Basilica in Venice with some of his predecessors rather than with the family in Sotto il Monte.

-In 1958, he held a diocesan synod.
+In 1958, Roncalli held his first diocesan synod.